Staying Compliant with the Illinois Cannabis Regulation Oversight Office in 2025

 Yes, cannabis is legal in Illinois for both medical and recreational use.
 Illinois became the 11th state to legalize recreational marijuana when Governor J.B.
 Pritzker signed the Cannabis Regulation and Tax Act into law on June 25, 2019.
 This law went into effect on January 1, 2020, marking a significant shift in the state's approach to cannabis.

-Illinois established its medical cannabis program in 2013.
+Illinois established its medical cannabis program in 2013, creating a foundation for patient access that will continue uninterrupted during the 2025 Metrc implementation.
 Patients with qualifying conditions can obtain a medical cannabis card, allowing them access to a wider range of products and higher possession limits compared to recreational users.

 - The Compassionate Use of Medical Cannabis Program Act, effective since 2013, allows patients with qualifying conditions to use medical cannabis.